Nickelodeon Guts: Gameplay

-On each half-hour episode, three children or teenagers (blue, red, and purple) compete against each other in four events that are based on "extreme" versions of skills in popular sports, such as basketball, baseball, football, and soccer.
+On each half-hour episode, three young athletes within the ages of 10 to 15 where they participate in designated colors (blue, red, and purple) as such O'Malley gives nicknames for each players (e.g., Mike "Superman" Schmidt from season 1), compete against each other in four events that are based on "extreme" versions of skills in popular sports, such as basketball, baseball, football, and soccer.
 While most of these events include the use of an elastic harness, others make use of a wave pool, and sometimes a racing track is used.
 During the show's run, more creative and ambitious events were developed, even including a fabricated ski slope.

 The competitors are awarded points based on their comparative performance in each event.
 First place in each event is worth 300 points.
 Second place receives 200 points, and third place earns 100 points.
 In general, in case of a tie, the players involved each receive the higher placing and points, however, if two or more players are disqualified, fail to finish, or fail to score, they each receive third place points.
 The player with the most points after all five events won the game and received a gold GUTS medal and a faux glowing piece of the Aggro Crag.
 Second place received a silver medal and third received a bronze medal.

 The contestants are introduced in the breaks between events in a segment dubbed "Spill Your GUTS".
 The segment was done as an interview with one of the hosts in the first two seasons (O'Malley in season 1 and Quirk in season 2), and was subsequently a prerecorded segment.
 In seasons 3 and 4, the contestants introduced themselves.
-During Global Guts, a flag of the player's country was shown, followed by the contestant introducing him/herself.
-Then, the location where the contestant is from was shown on a map, followed by him/her giving more information about what he/she does.
+Season 3 was taking place inside the studio; in Global GUTS, a flag of the player's country was shown, followed by the contestant introducing themselves which took place outdoors.
+Then, the location where the contestant is from was shown on a map, followed by them giving more information about what they do.
+Non-English speaking contestants introduced themselves in their native language, with an English-language voiceover dubbed over their voices.